Changan F70

-The Changan F70 or previously known as Kaicene F70 is a mid-size pickup truck that has been jointly developed by Changan Automobile and Groupe PSA under the Kaicene sub-brand since 2019.
+The Changan F70, previously known as Kaicene F70, is a mid-size pickup truck that has been jointly developed by Changan Automobile and Groupe PSA under the Kaicene sub-brand since 2019.

+A refreshed version known as the Changan Lantuozhe (览拓者) or Changan Hunter launched in China in 2022 and is available with petrol and range-extender powertrains.

 Powertrain

 The Kaicene F70 is powered by four cylinder engines including a 2.4-litre petrol engine and a 1.9-litre diesel engine, as well as a 2.5-litre diesel engine.